wchh-2000/SAMPolyBuild/README.md

 # SAMPolyBuild
-Adapting the Segment Anything Model (SAM) for Polygonal Building Extraction
+This repository is the code implementation of the paper ["SAMPolyBuild: Adapting the Segment Anything Model (SAM) for Polygonal Building Extraction"](https://www.sciencedirect.com/science/article/abs/pii/S0924271624003563) accepted by ISPRS Journal of Photogrammetry and Remote Sensing.
+Now only the prompt mode is provided, the auto mode will be released soon.

 ## Installation
 Conda virtual environment is recommended for installation.
 Please choose the appropriate version of torch and torchvision according to your CUDA version.